Report a Sighting arrow-right

 • 8.
 How are you using dogs to find stoats?

-Stoats are notoriously difficult to detect particularly when their populations are at low densities.
+Stoats are notoriously difficult to detect, particularly when their population is at a low density.
 The most efficient way to work out whether stoats are present is to use specially trained conservation detection dogs to systematically search areas responding to sightings we receive.
 Following the same high standards as dogs that are used to detect drugs and bombs, our dogs have been rigorously trained to identify signs and the scent of stoats and to indicate this to their handlers.
 They are trained not to try to catch stoats, only to indicate their presence.
 They are also trained not to react to other animals including livestock.
-The stoat detection dogs will be used for regular biosecurity checks on high-risk islands (those within three km of the Orkney Mainland) during the eradication as well as for finding the remaining stoats.
+The stoat detection dogs are used on the frontline of the eradication to indicate where stoats are present, and to search stoat free islands when a possible stoat sighting is reported.

 • 9.
 Couldn’t stoats be helpful if they control numbers of rats and geese?